microsoft/dstoolkit-AOAIFlaskApp/README.md

 # Project

 # Introduction
-This repo supplements the Azure OpenAI one-pager by providing code examples of some of the functionalities of OpenAI e.g. text summarisation, NLP to code, text classification, text similarity, document search and more.
-Coming soon: ChatGPT, and Change Summary use cases.
+This repo supplements the Azure OpenAI one-pager by providing code examples of some of the functionalities of the OpenAI GPT models e.g. call anaytics, sentiment anaysis, ChatGPT, text summarisation, NLP to code, text classification, text similarity, document search and more.

+New Updates: ChatGPT.
+Coming soon: Change Summary use cases.

 # Getting Started
 1.	create a virtual environment locally